-- Use Arial typeface and a font size of 11 point only - Use one-half inch margins (top, bottom, left, and right) for all pages of the FOA - Number pages consecutively throughout the application - Place last, first name in the header of your application
+- Use Arial typeface and a font size of 11 point only - Use one-half inch margins (top, bottom, left, and right) for all pages of the FOA - Place last, first name in the header of your application

-No more than 6 pages for sections 1-6, the application should contain the following: (Applications longer than 6 pages will be deemed non-responsive to this Funding Opportunity Announcement)
+No more than 6 pages for sections 1-5, the application should contain the following:

+(Applications longer than 6 pages will be deemed non-responsive to this Funding Opportunity Announcement)
-- 1. Abstract (no more than one paragraph in length)

-- 2. Public Health Impact Statement (no more than 400 characters in length)

-- 3. Specific Aims
+- 1. Specific Aims

-- 4. Background and Significance
+- 2. Background and Significance

-- 5. Preliminary Studies, if relevant
+- 3. Preliminary Studies, if relevant

-- 6. Research Design and Methods
+- 4. Research Design and Methods

-- 7. Project Timeline
+- 5. Project Timeline

-- 8. Literature Citations
+- 6. Literature Citations

-- 9. Budget and budget narrative (budget justification)
+- 7. Budget and budget narrative (budget justification)

-- 10. Biographical sketches
+- 8. Biographical sketches

-- 11. Letter(s) of collaboration/support
+- 9. Letter(s) of collaboration/support

-- 12. Letter of commitment from partnering faculty/institution (if applicable)
+- 10. Letter of commitment from partnering faculty/institution (if applicable)

-- 13. Use of Vertebrate Animals (if applicable)
+- 11. Use of Vertebrate Animals (if applicable)